Tanami/symta/doc/symta-by-example.md

 Lists
 ------------------------------
-After all, Symta is a list processing language, so it provides succinct syntax to express lists and operations on them.
+After all, Symta is a list processing language, so it provides a concise way to express lists and operations on them.
 ```
 Xs = [hello world 123] // create a simple list with three values
 Ys = [an other list]